Finder to the Node: Labor and the ACCC weigh in on the future of the NBN

 We've seen in recent weeks that the number of available and affordable basic NBN plans, utilising a simple 12/1Mbps speed profile has been decreasing.
 TPG has stated that it will exit the market if they're not made affordable, and Vocus, owner of the iPrimus and Dodo brands has dumped its 12Mbps plans.

-NBN ISPs blame the lack of discounting for those plans relative to the Standard Plus (50/20) and Premium (100/40) tiers, but it's not just the ISPs taking a critical look.
+NBN Internet service providers (ISPs) blame the lack of discounting for those plans relative to the Standard Plus (50/20) and Premium (100/40) tiers, but it's not just the ISPs taking a critical look.

 The ACCC has called for low-end NBN plan pricing to be anchored to current ADSL pricing, ensuring that consumers who opt for these lower-cost plans aren't hit by an effective price upgrade.